-But there are two parts to change: the first is making the decision to change, and the second is actually making the change.
+But there are two parts to change: The first is making the decision to change, and the second is actually making the change.

 1. “We don’t have discounts.”

-2. If someone else in town is giving discounts:
+2. When someone else is giving discounts

 “We don’t play those games.”

 I saw this in action when I was selling high-end fitness equipment.
-We were always in a losing price battle against Sears and other department stores, who ran frequent “sales” on their treadmills.
-So when someone asked us to match a price or when we’d have a 40% off sale, we’d say “We don’t play those games.”
+We were always in a losing price battle against Sears and other department stores that ran frequent “sales” on treadmills.
+So when someone asked us to match a price or when we’d have a 40 percent off sale, we’d say, “We don’t play those games.”

-The service you provide to military staff, police officers and other safety workers isn’t five bucks off: it’s keeping their butts alive.
-Remind them (gently) and also use the peer anchor (no one else gets a discount, and you don’t want to be different from the crowd, do you?)
+The service you provide to military staff, police officers and other safety workers isn’t five bucks off: It’s keeping their butts alive.
+Remind them (gently), and also use the peer anchor: “No one else gets a discount, and you don’t want to be different from the crowd, do you?”

-Second, you’re sticking a wedge into the conversation (“…for this level of service”) that should prompt an opportunity for more explanation.
+Second, you’re sticking a wedge into the conversation: “for this level of service.”
+That phrase should prompt an opportunity for more explanation.
 But don’t expand unless asked.

 A couple of other things:

-Keep it black and white.
+– Keep it black and white.
 If you give a discount for one person in your gym, you’re ripping off everyone else.

 You know why no one ever asks me for a discount?
-We don’t give any.